-Ajyad Capital B.S.C.(c) (the "Company")(formerly International Investment Bank) was incorporated on 6 October 2003 under commercial registration number 51867 as a closed joint stockholding company incorporated in the Kingdom of Bahrain.
+Ajyad Capital B.S.C.(c) (the "Company") (formerly International Investment Bank BSC (c)) was incorporated on 6 October 2003 under commercial registration number 51867 as a closed joint stockholding company incorporated in the Kingdom of Bahrain.

 The Company was originally established as an Islamic Wholesale Islamic bank licensed by the Central Bank of Bahrain (the "CBB").
-Following shareholders' and the CBB's approvals in June 2020 and December 2020, respectively, the Company changed its license to a Volume 4, Category 1 Investment Business Firm (Islamic Principles) issued on 05 April 2021.
+Following shareholders' and the CBB's approvals in June 2020 and December 2020, respectively, the Company changed its license to a Volume 4, Category 1 Investment Business Firm (Islamic Principles) issued on 14 December 2020.

-The Company's registered office is 37th floor, AlMoayyed Tower, P.O.
-Box 11616, Manama, Kingdom of Bahrain.
+The Company's registered office is 37th floor, AlMoayyed Tower, PO Box 11616, Manama, Kingdom of Bahrain.